 - The big news this week was in prostate cancer.
 A trial we part-funded found that giving advanced prostate cancer patients chemotherapy drugs early in their treatment added almost two years of life compared with current treatments.
-We covered this and so did The BBC, Daily Mail and The Daily Telegraph.
+The BBC and The Daily Telegraph covered this.

 - Earlier this week, Wired published a story about a Cuban lung cancer ‘vaccine’ treatment, called CimaVax, that is going to be trialled in the US thanks to the countries’ new trade agreement.
 This story was a bit over-hyped, and got tons of coverage throughout the week.
 For more information on CimaVax read this.

 - Our researchers found that breast cancer is slightly more common in men who have higher levels of oestrogen (although the disease is rare overall).
 The Daily Telegraph and Techie News reported on this.
 And here’s our press release.

 - According to Which?, the product-testing magazine, some sunscreens aren’t meeting the stated SPF.
 The Guardian has the full story, while for more advice on how to enjoy the sun safely check this out.

 - A small study by Australian researchers found that a daily dose of vitamin B3 could reduce the chances of basal or squamous cell skin cancers (the less-serious kinds) from recurring in patients who’d already had them.
 This doesn’t, however, mean that taking the vitamin can in any way substitute for staying safe in the sun in the first place.
 Check out our blog post.